Improved bounds for 1-independent percolation on $\mathbb{Z}^n$: Introduction

 \subsection{Notation and preliminaries}

 We use standard graph theoretic notation throughout.
-For a vertex $v$ of a graph $G$, define its second neighbourhood in $G$ to be the set of vertices at distance exactly 2 from $v$ in~$G$, and write this as $N^2_G(v)$.
 Although we often work on subgraphs of $Q_n$, the distance between two vertices will always be the Hamming distance, or equivalently, the distance between the vertices in $Q_n$.
+For a vertex $v$ of a subgraph $G$ of $Q_n$, define the second neighbourhood of $v$ in $G$ to be the set of vertices whose shortest path to $v$ in $G$ has length exactly 2, and write this as $N^2_G(v)$.

 For two tuples $u\in\Z^i$ and $v\in\{0,1\}^j$ where $i,j\in\N$, we will write $u\concat v$ to mean the concatenation of $u$ and $v$; if $j=1$, so that $v=(0)$ or $v=(1)$, then we will write $u\concat 0$ or $u\concat 1$ respectively.
 For $n\in \N$, we will write $[n]$ for the set $\{1,2,\dots,n\}$.